What tourist spots in Fukushima Prefecture do locals recommend to foreigners? [Top 10 reader survey]

 No.1 Ouchi-juku (Shimogomachi, Minamiaizu)

-During the Edo period, this village was a bustling post town on the Aizu Nishi Kaido road, and in 1981 it was designated as a National Important Preservation District for Groups of Traditional Buildings.
-Walking among the rows of thatched-roof houses will make you feel like you’ve traveled back in time.
-Local specialties such as homemade soba noodles and mochi rice cakes are popular.
+During the Edo period, this village flourished as a lively post town along the Aizu Nishi Kaidō route.
+In 1981, it was designated as a National Important Preservation District for Groups of Traditional Buildings.

 No.2 Tsuruga Castle (Aizuwakamatsu)